15 year old Kenosha student charged with homicide

 Prosecutors must prove that Carson intended to kill the other student and that he caused the other student’s death.
 But by charging Carson under 2nd degree intentional homicide, prosecutors concede that 1) Carson must have believed he was in imminent danger of death or great bodily harm and 2) Carson believed that the use of force was necessary to defend himself.
 However, prosecutors will argue that one or both of these beliefs were unreasonable.

 Carson’s defense will almost certainly have to be that he reasonably believed he was in imminent danger and that the force he used was reasonable under the circumstances.
 This is called “perfect self-defense” and is codified in Section 939.48 of the Wisconsin Statutes.
 In a nutshell, Carson is not allowed to use force that is intended or likely to cause death.
 Unless, of course, he reasonably believes that such force is necessary to prevent death or great bodily harm to himself.
 His case will likely come down to why he believed he had to stab the victim and whether that belief was reasonable.

-Contact Meyer Van Severen, S.C. to Speak with a Homicide Defense Attorney
+Contact Van Severen Law Office to Speak with a Homicide Defense Attorney